 Another aspect and which forms part of her current research, is if greater self-management enables patients to better manage themselves.
 Although peer support is often vital for some patients, for others, the input of psychologists is unnecessary provided they have access to the necessary tools to self-manage more effectively.

 Professor Verdonck-de Leeuw imagines that the first step is to learn about the impact of the guideline throughout Europe.
 Equally important is an assessment of the economic impact, as she explained ‘we know that the healthcare resources will decrease and that the number of patients will increase and, while there is already a problem, this will be much bigger in the future.
 We really need other kinds of support such as digital care, peer-support and self-management to improve so that in the future, head and neck cancer care can be sustainable.’

 A further anticipated difficulty is that there is a lack of healthcare professionals required to deal with the likely increase in the number of patients requiring treatment and support.
 She believes sustainability will also be compromised by a higher number of patients visiting clinics, but this can be mitigated to some extent through more remote care.
 She also sees a benefit from tele-consultations in that they allows psychologists to see how and where people live, providing greater insight into patients’ social circumstances.

-In summary, Professor Verdonck-de Leeuw felt that the purpose of the guideline was to outline best practice care and to ensure that sufficient psycho-social support is in place.
+Professor Verdonck-de Leeuw feels that the purpose of the guideline was to outline best practice care and to ensure that sufficient psycho-social support is in place.
 She also believes that immediate introduction of all the recommendations would be a daunting, possibly unnecessary, task for clinicians.
-She feels that a more pragmatic approach would be for centres to initially incorporate those recommendations that are easily achievable, building upon current practice, and assessing the impact and progressing gradually but with the ultimate goal of achieving full implementation in the future.
+A more pragmatic approach would be for centres to initially incorporate those recommendations that are easily achievable, building upon current practice, and assessing the impact and progressing gradually but with the ultimate goal of achieving full implementation in the future.